Wa1tonGan/NetChain/README.md

 ## Gonka Router integration (AI for Society track)

-All AI reasoning in NetChain runs on the Gonka Network via the official inference gateway (`GONKA_BASE_URL=https://api.gonkarouter.io/v1` in `.env`).
+All AI reasoning in NetChain runs on the Gonka Network via the official inference gateway (`GONKA_BASE_URL` in `.env`).
 Two independent consumers share the same integration pattern — every configured model in `GONKA_MODELS` answers independently, answers are kept raw with their **Gonka Request ID** (`x-request-id` response header, falling back to the response body `id`), and slow/failed models are honestly reported, never hidden:

 | Consumer | File | Role | Multi-model consensus |
 | --- | --- | --- | --- |